raineszm/obsidian-export-to-tex/README.md

 When enabled, exported TeX will have any instance of more than one blank line in a row compressed to a single blank line.

+### Export absolute image path

+**Default: false**

+When enabled, image embeds are exported with their absolute path, so that TeX files should compile without needing to copy the image to the TeX folder.
+When disabled, paths are relative to the vault root.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.